 Subject

-In neuropsychology, linguistics, and philosophy of language, a natural language or ordinary language is any language that occurs naturally in a human community by a process of use, repetition, and change without conscious planning or premeditation.
-It can take different forms, namely either a spoken language or a sign language.
+In neuropsychology, linguistics, and philosophy of language, a natural language or ordinary language is any language that occurs naturally in a human community by a process of use, repetition, and change.
+It can take different forms, typically either a spoken language or a sign language.
 Natural languages are distinguished from constructed and formal languages such as those used to program computers or to study logic.
 Source: Wikipedia (en)

 Works about natural language 2